industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 Metadata from all connectors are coming in topic `ie/m/#`.
 **Yellow** group, receives all metadata and builds `NameIDMap` global map with name-ID pairs.
 **Blue** group receives dataPoints from all connectors and builds two global maps `IDValueMap` with ID-Value and `IDTimestampMap` with ID-Timestamp values.
-**Green** group is used for setting metadata and topics for new data source.
+**Green** group is used for setting metadata for new data source.
 Metadata and dataPoints needs to follow common payload JSON format.

 ![MetadataPayload.png](graphics/MetadataPayload.png)

 ![DataPointsPayload.png](graphics/DataPointsPayload.png)

-Topic for new metadata is `ie/m/j/simatic/v1/opcua1/dp` and topic for dataPoints is `ie/d/j/simatic/v1/opcua1/dp/r`.
+Topic for new metadata is `ie/m/j/simatic/v1/opcua1/dp` and topic for dataPoints is `ie/d/j/simatic/v1/opcua1/dp/r/OPCUA/default`.
 Metadata MQTT node should be retained.

 ![RetainMetadata.png](graphics/RetainMetadata.png)

 ## Create custom data source (new metadata, publish data to new topic)

 **Orange** group in Flow Creator, calculates KPI when new data comes.
-Then, it formats the data in JSON payload format and sends to topic `ie/d/j/simatic/v1/opcua1/dp/r`.
+Then, it formats the data in JSON payload format and sends to topic `ie/d/j/simatic/v1/opcua1/dp/r/OPCUA/default`.

 ![KPI_JSON.png](graphics/KPI_JSON.png)